 You should see your doctor if you experience any neck pain or other whiplash symptoms following a car accident, sports injury or other traumatic injury.
 It is important to get a prompt and accurate diagnosis and to rule out fractures or other tissue damage that may be contributing to symptoms.

-If you or someone you know has been involved in a rear-impact car accident or any auto accident, you should take action quickly and contact us to set up a free consultation with Rich Hitz.
+If you or someone you know has been involved in a rear-impact car accident or any auto accident, you should take action quickly.
+Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.